 Chia seeds were a staple food of ancient cultures.
-The Aztecs, Mayans and Native Americans valued chia seeds as a source of concentrated energy and nutrition.
+The Aztecs, Mayans, and Indigenous peoples of North America valued chia seeds as a source of concentrated energy and nutrition.
 This tiny superseed has survived the ages and the Chia Pet craze to become a valuable ingredient for gluten-free cooks.

 You may have heard about the importance of adding omega 3 fatty acids to your diet.
 Omega 3 fatty acids are polyunsaturated fats, important to health because they are known to reduce inflammation and risks for cardiovascular disease.

 A 1-ounce serving of chia contains approximately 4.9 grams of omega 3 fatty acids.

 Soluble fiber has been credited with maintaining normal, healthy cholesterol levels and supporting healthy elimination.
 A 1-ounce serving of chia seeds contains 10.6 grams of fiber.
 Compare that to oatmeal, another good source of soluble fiber.
 A 3/4 cup of gluten-free oatmeal supplies about 2.8 grams of soluble fiber.
 Compare chia seeds to flaxseeds, which supply about 7.6 grams of fiber in a 1-ounce serving.
 Obviously, if you are working to increase the amount of soluble fiber in your diet, chia seeds deliver.